raylib-extras/rlImGui/README.md

 rlImgui provides a backend for [Dear ImGui](https://github.com/ocornut/imgui) using [Raylib](https://www.raylib.com/).

+# Building
+rlImGui is setup to use premake to generate a static library and examples for Visual Studio 2019.
+Premake can also be used to generate makefiles for linux. rlImGui can be used as a static library, or by direclty including the files into your game project.

+If you wish to use premake, you will need to download the Premake5 executable for your platform from. https://premake.github.io/download

 # Setup

 Using rlImGui in your code is very easy.
 Once you have included the library, or source files for rlImGui and ImGui in your project, simply do the following.